Iconic Ads: Priceless – For everything else there’s Mastercard

 The Buzz

 A-list directors wanted to be a part of the campaign.
-Tony Kaye, Tarsem, Jim Sheridan (My Left Foot) have directed films.
+Tony Kaye, Tarsem, and Jim Sheridan (My Left Foot) have directed films.

 The Future